-Your team fly into San Pedro Sula* where they are met by native Honduran drivers.
-It's time to buckle up, because there is still a lot of traveling to go!
-During the next three to four hours you will stop for lunch, enjoy a visit with peacocks at a gas station, and become acquainted with your teammates.
+Your team flies into San Pedro Sula* where native Honduran drivers meet them.
+It's time to buckle up because there is still a lot of traveling to go!
+During the next three to four hours, you will stop for lunch, enjoy a visit with peacocks at a gas station, and become acquainted with your teammates.
 You will drive to La Ceiba and stay in the city overnight.

-After arriving in Limón, your team will unpack and settle in to your beachfront home for the next week.
+After arriving in Limón, your team will unpack and settle into your beachfront home for the next week.
 You'll meet many of your Honduran team members who will be there to help you throughout the week.
-Bedrooms and bathrooms are shared, but you will have daily housekeeping and laundry services.
-Dinner will be provided by local cooks.
+Bedrooms and bathrooms are shared, but daily housekeeping and laundry services will be provided.
+Local cooks will provide dinner.

-Team orientation will take place after dinner so you are ready to start clinic the next day.
+Team orientation will occur after dinner, so you are ready to start clinic the next day.

-*Some team into Roatán and take local transportation to La Ceiba where you will be met by a Honduran driver.
+*Some team into Roatán and take local transportation to La Ceiba, where a Honduran driver will meet you.

-Clinic days can be long and hot - so please plan to take good care of you.
-Both in a clinic facility and at remote locations, make sure you stay hydrated!
-Your team may see 50 people in a day, or 200 people in a day.
+Clinic days can be long and hot - so please plan to take good care of yourself.
+In a clinic facility and at remote locations, make sure you stay hydrated!
+Your team may see 50 people in a day or 200 people in a day.
 Regardless, you are there serving just as you were meant to be.